rasliche/scratchpad/README.md

 <img src="https://github.com/j-000/scratchpad/blob/master/frontend/src/assets/images/github/headerimage.png">

-This applications tries to help with productivity.
-If you need, like me, to keep track of how long you take working on certain tasks, then this tool may help you.
-There also a scratchpad for quick note entry.
+This applications targets work productivity.
+If you're like me and need to keep track of how long you take working on certain tasks, then this tool may help you.

+Current features:
+- :notebook_with_decorative_cover: Note entry and management.
+- :timer_clock: Time entry with short note.
+- :file_folder: Everything is local!
+Your data stays on your browser (localStorage).

 ## Tech used:
 - [Vuesjs](https://vuejs.org/) - single page applications made easy.